usnistgov/REFPROP-docs/doc/DLL/high_level.rst

         integer ierr,iUnits,iMass,iFlag,iUCodeArray(iPropMax) !
 Note: as integer*4
         double precision Tx,Dx,zm(ncmax),Output(iPropMax)

-    :p char hOut [in]: Input string of properties to calculate (of any length).
+    :p char hOut [in]: Input string of properties to calculate.
 Inputs can be separated by spaces, commas, semicolons, or bars, but should not be mixed.
 For example, a proper string would be hOut='T,P,D,H,E,S', whereas an improperly defined string would be hOut='T,P;D H|E,S'.
 Use of lower or upper case is not important.
-Some properties will return multiple values, for example, hOut='F,Fc,XMOLE' will return 12 properties for a four component system, these being F(1), F(2), F(3), F(4), Fc(1), Fc(2), etc. To retrieve the property of a single component, use, for example, hOut='XMOLE(2),XMOLE(3)'
+Some properties will return multiple values, for example, hOut='F,Fc,XMOLE' will return 12 properties for a four component system, these being F(1), F(2), F(3), F(4), Fc(1), Fc(2), etc. To retrieve the property of a single component, use, for example, hOut='XMOLE(2),XMOLE(3)'.
     :p int iUnits [in]: See subroutine REFPROP for a complete description of the iUnits input value.
 A negative value for iUnits indicates that the input temperature is given in K and density in mol/dm^3, (Refprop default units), otherwise T and D will be converted first to K and mol/dm^3.
 Do not use the negative value for the iUnits parameter everywhere, only in this one situation.
     :p int iMass [in]: Specifies if the input composition is mole or mass based
     :p int iFlag [in]: Turn on or off writing of labels and units to hUnitsArray (eventually may be multiple flags combined into one variable, similar to ABFLSH)
     :p double T: XXXXXXXXXX
     :p double D: XXXXXXXXXX
     :p double z(20): XXXXXXXXXX
-    :p double Output(200) [out]: Array of properties that were specified in the hOut string. (array of size 200 dimensioned as double precision) The number -9999970 will be returned when errors occur or no input was requested.
+    :p double Output(200) [out]: Array of properties that were specified in the hOut string (array of size 200 dimensioned as double precision).
+The number -9999970 will be returned when errors occur or no input was requested.
     :p char hUnits: XXXXXXXXXX
     :p int iUCodeArray(200) [out]: Array (of size 200) with the values of iUCode(n) described in the REFPROP subroutine.
     :p int ierr [out]: Error flag